mongodb/docs/source/includes/api/list-tables/snapshot-schedule/responses-opsmgr.rst

           Setting ``dailySnapshotRetentionDays`` to ``0`` disables this
           rule.

+   * - ``fullIncrementalDayOfWeek``
+     - string
+     - Day of the week when |mms| takes a full snapshot.
+This ensures a recent complete backup. |mms| sets the  default value to :guilabel:`SUNDAY`.

    * - ``groupId``
      - string
      - Unique identifier of the project that owns the backup